 By Shashi Tharoor

-Shashi Tharoor, a former Indian minister of state for foreign affairs and United Nations under-secretary-general, is a member of India’s parliament and the author of many books, including India from Midnight to the Millennium and Nehru: the Invention of India.
+Shashi Tharoor, a former Indian Minister of State for External Affairs and UN Under-Secretary General, is a member of India’s parliament and the author of a dozen books, including India from Midnight to the Millennium and Nehru: the Invention of India.
 This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).